jtescher/jtescher.github.io/_drafts/writing-a-key-value-store-in-rust-part-two.md

 _This is part two of a series on learning intermediate programming concepts by writing a database from scratch in Rust.
 You can read part one [here](/writing-a-key-value-store-in-rust-part-one) first to catch up_.

-In the previous post we created a rust crate that allows us to embed a simple key value store in another application.
+In the previous post we created a Rust crate that allows us to embed a simple key value store in another application.
 We can now extend this project to be available as a separate server that multiple clients can connect to over a network.

 There is a great project in the Rust ecosystem called [Tokio](https://tokio.rs) that describes itself as "A platform for writing fast networking code with Rust." and it will allow us to define a network protocol that we can use to interact with our database.